Chapter 8: Tools & Technology

 Tool Categories Overview

-The SysOps Framework requires tools in six essential categories:
+The SysOps Framework requires tools in nine essential categories:

 1. Monitoring and Observability - Understanding system state and performance